Product-Led SEO Metrics and KPIs: A Guide to Programmable Growth

 For instance, if you notice low engagement with a particular feature, you might create a tutorial or integrate it more seamlessly into the user workflow.
 If users are dropping off during the onboarding process, you might simplify the steps or offer more personalized guidance.

 Consider a language learning app that tracks how frequently users complete lessons and practice exercises.
 If they see a drop-off in engagement with a specific language, they might add new content, gamify the lessons, or offer personalized feedback.
+This data-driven approach to product improvement can indirectly boost SEO by making the product more valuable and sticky.

 By closely monitoring these metrics and iterating on your product based on user feedback, you can create a product-led SEO strategy that drives sustainable growth.